• 0

 Step 8: Place your cuttings somewhere sheltered

-The next step is to place the cuttings either in an unheated greenhouse or cold frame.
+The next step is to place the cuttings in an unheated greenhouse or cold frame.
 If you don't have these, somewhere sheltered and out of extreme frost or wind is best.
-You can plant the cuttings directly in the ground for some plants, like Roses, in trenches.
+For some plants, like roses, you can plant the cuttings directly in the ground in trenches.
 However, for most beginner gardeners, pots are best as you can check when they have rooted easily and they take up less space.

 Lee Burkhill walking to a greenhouse